abo-el30la/zoom_native_sdk/README.md

 download zoom sdk for android by running this command in terminal

 ```
-flutter pub run zoom_native_sdk:download
+dart run zoom_native_sdk:download
 ```

 </details>

 <details><summary>iOS</summary>

 in first you need to login to your zoom account then select your project and download ios sdk.

  <img src="https://i.ibb.co/2yvrtHF/ios-zoom-sdk.webp?raw=true">

 after download is complete unzip file and copy two file  :-

 * MobileRTC.xcframework
 * MobileRTCResources.bundle